Kale-Ko/Yaml-Parser/README.md

 # Setup

-To setup simply type `npm install yaml-parser --save`
+To setup simply type `npm install simple-yaml-parser --save` in a console

-Then in your script add `const yamlParser = require("yaml-parser")`
+Then in your script add `const yamlParser = require("simple-yaml-parser")`